OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dd/customer.md

 ---
 title: customer
-description: The 'customer' page provides a list of customers from a ticker source, CSIMarket.
+description: "The 'customer' page provides a list of customers from a ticker source," CSIMarket.
 It also includes the usage of the command and its parameters.
 keywords:
 - customer